jmgandarias/uma-m5core2/README.md

 ```
 </details>

-## Install HriiM5Core2 library
+## Install UMAM5Core2 library
 <details>
 <summary><em>click to expand</em></summary>

 Clone the repo inside the Arduino libraries folder.
 ```
 cd ~/Arduino/libraries
-git_clone sensors/hrii_m5stack.git
+git clone git@github.com:jmgandarias/uma-m5core2.git
 ```
 Note that you'll only need to do this once.
-I.e., if you want to use the HriiM5Core2 library in a different project/catkin_ws, you don't need to include it everytime.
+I.e., if you want to use the UMAM5Core2 library in a different project/catkin_ws, you don't need to include it everytime.
 But also note that if you remove the git folder from ~/Arduino/libraries, you'll have to create the link again.
 Remember that if you (or someone else) has changed something in this repo that you'd like to include in your project, you must pull inside the folder
-~/Arduino/libraries/hrii_m5stack.
-Doing git_pull_all in your catkin_ws will NOT pull the hrii_m5stack repo.
+~/Arduino/libraries/uma-m5core2.
+Doing git_pull_all in your catkin_ws will NOT pull the uma-m5core2 repo.

 To use this library you also need to install the rosserial library.
 You can follow the instructions in [this link](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup).